-The Washington State Patrol Crime Lab completed an independent & duplicated validation of the M-Vac.
+The Washington State Patrol Crime Lab completed an independent & duplicated (done in two separate labs) validation of the M-Vac®.
 They presented their findings and case studies at the 2015 NWAFS (Northwest Association of Forensic Scientists) conference in Spokane, WA.
 Their findings as presented in the conference are summarized below.

 For a copy of the presentation, please contact us by clicking here.
 We extend our thanks to the WSP Crime Lab for conducting and presenting their research.
 Photos are also courtesy of WSP.

 Disclaimer: Points of view in this document are those of the authors and do not necessarily represent the official position or policies of the Washington State Patrol (WSP) Crime Laboratory Division.
 Certain commercial equipment, instruments and materials are identified in order to specify experimental procedures as completely as possible.
 In no case does such identification imply a recommendation or endorsement by the WSP nor does it imply that any of the materials, instruments or equipment identified are necessarily the best available for the purpose.